 - fatigue

-The symptoms can vary depending on the stage of infection.
-The stages of shingles include:
+The symptoms of shingles in the mouth may vary depending on the stage of infection.
+These stages may include:

-- Prodromal phase.
-Also called the pre-eruptive stage, this phase happens about 48 hours before noticeable lesions develop.
+- Prodromal phase: Also called the pre-eruptive stage, this phase happens about 48 hours before a rash becomes visible.
 It may cause tooth pain, as well as fatigue and headaches.

-- Acute eruptive phase.
-This stage involves painful lesions, which may occur in the mouth or skin.
-The acute eruptive stage can last 2 to 4 weeks.
+- Acute eruptive phase: This stage involves the development of a painful rash, which may occur in the mouth or the skin around it.
+The acute eruptive stage may last up to 4 weeks.

 - diabetes

-- acute or chronic illness (such as HIV or cancer)
+- acute or chronic illnesses (such as HIV or cancer)

 too much sun exposure

 Oral shingles is a less common form of shingles.
-However, it can appear on its own or with skin symptoms.
+However, it can appear on its own or with rashes in other nearby areas.

 - unexplained fatigue